shinj37/risc_v_sp_tn/README.md

-# RV32I RISC-V Processor with SIMD Extensions
+# RV32I RISC-V Processor with planned SIMD Extensions

 A hardware implementation of the RISC-V RV32I instruction set with planned SIMD (Single Instruction, Multiple Data) extensions, targeting the Tang Nano 20K FPGA development board.

+## Disclaimer: This is a new working repository, that is why there are such few commits.
+There were issues with the previous one, so had to make a new one.

 ## Overview